 I wanted to make this one a little differently.
 I decided against a plain white background.
 This low volume red fabric added a note of interest to the rest of the fabrics!
 I sandwiched this all together and did some very intentional straight line quilting.
 I was extremely pleased with the finished mini quilt!

 For the backing, I used a fun rainbow dot fabric.
 I stumbled upon this at my LQS (local quilt shop).
 I had to scoop it up and it turned out PERFECT!

 As with all my swap packages, I love to send extras!
-Going overboard was easy, but I just love rainbows (I think I mentioned that earlier).
+I just love rainbows.
 Who doesn’t love handmade goodies!
-I covered up my label to hide some sensitive info, but you can get the general idea of my secret partners swap package.
+Check out my partner’s swap package!
 She loved it!
 She loved all of it!!!

 I hope you decide to try this fun pattern.
 One day, I would love to make an entire quilt from it – it is sooooo good!

 If you would like to learn the Foundation Paper Piecing technique, I recommend you reach out to your local quilt shop.
 I hope someone there would be able to offer this in a class for you.
-If this is not available for you, or if you would like to learn at your own pace – I can recommend this online class.
-Mastering Foundation Paper Piecing with Carol Doak.
-Carol is the foundation paper piecing BOSS!
-I love her books and patterns!
+If this is not available for you, or if you would like to learn at your own pace – Check out my YouTube Video on Foundation Paper Piecing!